loicfrance/mahoyo_tools/README.md

 Requires python >= 3.10, `numpy`, `Pillow`, `zlib`.
-`imagequant` is necessary only to inject some images
+`imagequant` is necessary on some ciconstances to quantize some images before injection.

 ## Open `.hfa` Archive